PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-11 10:06:14
+Last updated: 2024-04-11 10:06:48
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Ted: "Robin and I already had our backslide.
+Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman